 - Zapier cannot 301 or 302 redirect you to a different URL and deliver/retrieve payloads from the new address.

-- Zapier will always return a success message with a payload of debugging information when collecting a webhook, regardless of whether there is a Zap behind the webhook or if it is paused or not.
-The only way to know if a URL is live is to visit the editor and look at the URL (which never changes for a Zap).
-There is no way to customize the response to the request you send to the Catch Hook URL, as the response is sent before the Zap triggers and runs on the webhook request.
+- Zapier will always return a success message and a payload of debugging information when collecting a webhook, regardless of whether there is a Zap behind the webhook or if it is paused or not.
+To find out if a URL is live, visit the Zap editor and look at the webhook URL (which is always the same for a Zap).